A roundup of Italy's 'Scripta Scelera' raids - Freedom News

 “The simple propaganda of ideas not aligned with the government is pursued as terrorism.
 It is no coincidence that the same treatment is not reserved for the many publications that carry forward fascist, racist and denialist ideas, which support and foment hatred towards the marginalised, the ‘different’, migrants.

-“This is an inquisitorial leap forward compared to previous press repression investigations when some specific crimes were also contested: this time the accusation only relates to the methods of printing and the content of the articles.”
+“This is an inquisitorial leap forward compared to previous press repression investigations when some specific crimes were also contested: this time, the accusation only relates to the printing methods and the articles’ content.”

 Double standards in the dissemination of ideas

-Bezmotivny gave a voice to the insurgents by printing demands for action that occurred around the world and publishing writings by imprisoned anarchists such as Alfredo Cospito, who after months of fighting remains locked in the torture regime that is the 41 bis.
+Bezmotivny gave a voice to the insurgents by printing demands for action around the world and publishing writings by imprisoned anarchists such as Alfredo Cospito, who, after months of fighting, remains locked in the torture regime that is the 41 bis.

 “What historical era has reserved idyllic moments for anti-authoritarians?
 We have always been attacked, persecuted by the police of the regimes of capital, slandered, betrayed by authoritarian parties, belittled or isolated by journalism.
 Only the firmness of the assumptions established by theoretical analysis, together with the consequent quality of the revolutionary response against the Capital, has allowed anarchists to remain, at the level of ideas and practices, an active and conscious part of the proletariat.
 This is what really scares governments: not having the last word in the conscience of the exploited.”